RedisGraph/RedisGraph/docs/commands/graph.constraint-create.md

 PENDING
 ```

+Since RedisGraph 2.12 indexes are constructed asynchronously.
+The constraint construction will start once the index is fully constructed.

+### Creating a mandatory constraint for a relationship type

-Similarly, to create a mandatory constraint for all edges with relationship-type `Visited`, enforcing the existence of a `date` attribute, issue the following command:
+To create a mandatory constraint for all edges with relationship-type `Visited`, enforcing the existence of a `date` attribute, issue the following command:

 ```
 redis> GRAPH.CONSTRAINT CREATE g MANDATORY RELATIONSHIP Visited PROPERTIES 1 date